Sacré Cœur School: Houses

-There are four Houses, named after the school's founder St Madeleine Sophie Barat and Mothers Superior of the school; Digby, Duschesne, Stuart and Barat.
+There are four Houses, named after the school's founder St Madeleine Sophie Barat and Mothers Superior of the school; Digby, Duchesne, Stuart and Barat.
 The four house colours are red, green, yellow and blue.

 The four houses annually compete in an array of inter house competitions.
 These competitions include House Athletics, House Swimming and the House Arts festival and house skipping.

 Sport

 Sacré Cœur is a member of Girls Sport Victoria (GSV).

 GSV premierships

 Sacré Cœur has won the following GSV premierships.